 Positioning itself to play a key role in the 12 GW of new renewable energy generation capacity planned by the state government for this decade, Neoen says the big battery is the key to unlocking future investment in, and uptake of, renewable energy in the state, solving existing grid limitations.

-Neoen currently operates the world’s largest lithium-ion battery in Hornsdale, South Australia.
+Neoen currently operates the Hornsdale Power Reserve in South Australia, which was the world’s largest lithium-ion battery when it was installed in 2017.
 Recently expanded, Hornsdale Power Reserve, also known as the Tesla Big Battery, has a capacity of 150 MW / 194 MWh.
 The Great Western Battery is planned to have at least triple the capacity.

 In the submitted scoping study, prepared with the support of consultancy AECOM, Neoen says one of the project’s main project is to improve the resilience and sustainability NSW grid.
 “The large-scale BESS would reduce the possibility of load-shedding and blackout events in the State, especially considering the multiple existing coal fired power plants that are planned to retire in the next decade,” the study says.